worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

     return redirect(url_for("index"))
 ```

-Then, in `tasks.py`, add the following new Celery Task:
+Then, in `tasks.py`, add the following new Celery task:

 ```python
 @celery.task